 “Sort of.
 She feels pretty bad about it.”

 “She messed with my head—not that it turned out that bad in the end.
 But I don’t like how she did it.
 Besides, once she’d fixed me, she kicked me out.
 Said I had to find another place to stay.”
 Kiera actually looked sad at that, but I wasn’t foolish enough to take that at face value.
 So I let her keep talking.
 “She was talking about how elemental stuff worked.
 It works differently for humans, you know?
 And I figured out that my soulmate would get me under control the best.
 Make all the extra stuff stop.
 It’s not my fault she got so angry.”

 I couldn’t imagine Will getting angry over that.
 But I could squint and start to see between the lines, Kiera’s obsession with me—the insistence that I could help her, that I was helping her—

 “Soulmates?”
 I asked nervously.

 “Yeah.
 Everybody deserves love, everybody gets it.
 You just have to find them.”
 Kiera was smiling at me again, eyes glittering like shards of glass, not quite here, not quite elsewhere.
-“Your soulmate.
-The person who’ll love you no matter what.”
+“Your soulmate—the one person who’ll love you unconditionally, right?
+No matter what.”